shikulja/SpamThrottle/SpamThrottle/Readme.txt

 							   some minor fixes
 	Vanilla 1.16a (21/02/2017): refactoring of spam filter (repeated messages) should work now added emote spam block

+        Vanilla 1.17 (17.07.2018): refactoring multiline spam detection, some minor enhansements, added some stopwords for Northdale =)

 Acknowledgements:
 	This addon was originally inspired by ASSFilter, created by Yewbacca.